 That means owners and operators need to get their refrigeration checked for leaks regularly, and ensure that anyone handling and servicing the equipment is fully certified.
 The 'f' in f-gas stands for fluorine, which is used in many refrigerants (including R134a and R404a) and is a powerful greenhouse gas.
 The whole point of the F-Gas regulations is to contain, prevent and ultimately reduce emissions of these gases, as covered by the Kyoto Protocol.

-Refrigerants with GWP (Global Warming Potential) greater than 2500 will be banned by 2020.
+Refrigerants with GWP (Global Warming Potential) greater than 2500 will be banned on 1 January 2020.
 This includes R404A which is commonly used in freezers with a GWP of 3922.
 The bands will be tightened in 2022 to include all refrigerants with GWP greater than 150.
 This includes R134a which is commonly used in refrigerators with a GWP of 1430.

 Precison is in the process of converting it’s entire product range to Hydrocarbon refrigerants which have a GWP of just 3.
-Most of the product range is already Hydrocarbon as standard and the rest will be completed in 2017 - way ahead of the guidelines.
+Most of the product range is already Hydrocarbon as standard and the rest will be completed shortly - way ahead of the guidelines.

-In addition, we have invested in the latest automatic charging stations and leak detection systems.
+In addition, we have invested in the latest automatic charging stations and leak detection systems in our factory.
 The charging stations automatically check every system we manufacture before charging it with refrigerant, aborting the process if any leaks are found.
 The leak detection systems are incredibly sensitive, capable of detecting leak rates of just 0.05g per annum.